PositionV2024/Punish/README.md

 ### Reload
 With this plugin, you do not have to reload the whole server just to reload the plugin in order for the changes from the configuration files to come in.
 Just simply do /punish reload <file_type> and you are good to go.
 ### Punishment history
 With this plugin, after you have punished a player, the player's UUID will be recorded down in the configuration file.
 You will be able to see the information in a nicely formatted style.
-You will be able to see a player's punishment history
 ### Flexible changes
 With this plugin, you can change a way that a feature look by changing some configuration settings in the configuration files.